Keep in Touch

 May 2024

-The group has obtained propagation materials, sanitation and hardware for the mushroom propagation room and is repairing or replacing older mushroom racks.
-They have acquired a scale and packaging materials, and the local supermarket has agreed to provide a designated rack for the community to display and sell their product.
+The group has obtained propagation materials, sanitation supplies, and hardware for the mushroom propagation room and is repairing or replacing older mushroom racks.
+They now have a scale and packaging materials, and the local supermarket has agreed to provide a designated rack for the community to display and sell their product.

 Read more